stabix/stabix/doc/data_from_paper.rst

 Patriarca et al. (2013)
 .......................

-Patriarca et al. analysed the deformation response of a FeCr polycrystal (bcc structure) by a combination of EBSD and digital image correlation (DIC) characterizations [#Patriarca_2013]_.
+Patriarca et al. analysed the deformation response of a FeCr polycrystal (BCC structure) by a combination of EBSD and digital image correlation (DIC) characterizations [#Patriarca_2013]_.
 The magnitude of residual dislocation Burgers vector is plotted for numerous grain boundaries, knowing incoming and outgoing slips.
 Calculations are reproduced using the |matlab| toolbox and results are compared to Patriarca's results (see Figure 2).